About Supported Progression

 Guaranteed, conditional offer -

-In addition to the opportunities and information above, those who successfully complete the assessed summer school project at the end of Year 12 will be recognised as having achieved a qualification equivalent to 16-32 UCAS tariff points (effectively two to four grades) that can contribute towards meeting the entry requirements for a programme of study at Durham University, along with a guaranteed, conditional offer.
+In addition to the opportunities and information above, those who successfully complete the programme and perform to the required standard in the assessed summer school project at the end of Year 12 will be recognised as having achieved a qualification equivalent to 16-32 UCAS tariff points.
+This will contribute towards meeting the entry requirements for a programme of study within the academic department with which they completed their assessment at Durham University.
+Students will then receive a guaranteed, conditional offer for that particular course should they apply to Durham University during Year 13.
 Offer conditions usually stipulate the grades that must be achieved, including any subject specific requirements.
 You can find out more about how SP offers work, which subjects are available (and their respective entry requirements) by reading the additional subject information.

 Financial support -

 Successful students may also be eligible to receive additional bursaries towards university costs.
 Further detail will be available in due course.
 Any such bursaries are conditional on Supported Progression students passing their assessed summer school and subsequently choosing that Department as their Firm choice when they make their UCAS application in Year 13.
 For reference, the the Access Agreement for 2018/19 states that such students for 2018 entry will be eligible for £2,000 p.a. for the duration of their first degree at Durham University.

 Our eligibility and selection criteria for the 2017-18 Supported Progression programme have yet to be confirmed.
 We will publish the criteria here when the 2017-18 programme opens for application in September 2017.

 In the meantime, you may find it useful to review the criteria for the 2016-17 programme, below.
 The following criteria will form the basis of the criteria for 2017-18 and so it could be worthwhile exploring this further.